Skip to main content

 The Future Skills Centre (FSC) focuses on strengthening Canada's skills development ecosystem while following its five guiding principles to be agile, collaborative, inclusive, pursue excellence, and focus on impact.

-FSC has invested $234,859 in this 2-year project led by the Food and Agriculture Institute at the University of Fraser Valley.
+FSC has invested $234,859 in the 2-year project Emerging agricultural technologies and the future of food: Exploring potential led by the Food and Agriculture Institute at the University of Fraser Valley.

 Learn more about the FSC